FSX/misaka/docs/documentation.md

 ## API

-All of the following functions and constants are from the `pantyshot` module.
+All of the following functions and constants are from the `misaka` module.

-### pantyshot.html
+### misaka.html

 The `html` function converts the Markdown text to HTML.
 It accepts the following arguments.